Responding To COVID-19

-- We have installed higher grade filters on all of our furnaces to help keep our air as clean as possible.
+- We have installed higher grade filters on all of our furnaces as well as UV lights to help keep our air as clean as possible.
 We will also be leaving at least one window in each public space open to improve ventilation and provide more fresh air in our space.

 - The furnaces will be set to run more frequently, even when heating and cooling are not needed, to keep air circulating and to maximize fresh air intake